Onyx Pharmaceuticals

-Onyx Pharmaceuticals Inc. has been a biopharmaceutical company headquartered in South San Francisco, California.
-The company developed and marketed medicines for the treatment of cancer.
-Onyx was founded in 1992 by Kevin J. Kinsella and Frank McCormick Ph.D., FRS.
-McCormick served as the chief scientific officer until 1998, while Kinsella was the firm's chairman.
-In 2009, the company acquired Proteolix, Inc., a private biotechnology company, for $276 million in cash plus additional milestone payments.
-In January 2012, the company was named "the top biotechnology takeover target in 2012" through an industry survey.
-Onyx president and chief executive officer (CEO) N. Anthony Coles had said that Onyx liked its prospects as an independent company and was focused on bringing new therapies to patients.
-However, at the end of August 2013, Amgen announced it was acquiring Onyx in an agreed $10.4 billion deal.
+Onyx Pharmaceuticals, Inc. was a pharmaceutical company headquartered in South San Francisco, California that developed and marketed cancer treatment medications.
+It was founded and incorporated with the California Secretary of State in February 1992 by venture capitalist Kevin J. Kinsella and Frank McCormick, Ph.D., FRS, D.Sc.
+(Hon.), a renowned British-American biochemist.
+McCormick served as the chief scientific officer until 1996, while Kinsella chaired the company's board of directors.
+On March 26, 1996, Onyx withdrew its corporate registration with the California Secretary of State and reincorporated in the state of Delaware in advance of successfully taking the company public on the NASDAQ exchange using National Market symbol ONXX on May 9, 1996.
+In 2009, the company acquired private biotechnology company Proteolix for in cash plus additional milestone payments.
+In January 2012, the company was named "the top biotechnology takeover target in 2012" in an industry survey conducted by the ISI Group.
+Onyx president and CEO N. Anthony Coles had said that Onyx liked its prospects as an independent company and was focused on bringing new therapies to patients.
+However, by the end of August 2013, Amgen announced that it was acquiring Onyx in an agreed deal.

+Formation

-Initial funding for the formation of Onyx came from biotechnology firm Chiron Corporation (granted a 43% stake in the new company) and venture capital investors: Avalon Ventures, Institutional Venture Partners, J. H. Whitney & Company, and Kleiner Perkins Caufield & Byers.
+Initial funding for the formation of Onyx came from biotechnology firm Chiron Corporation (granted a 43% stake in the new company) and venture capital investors: Avalon Ventures, Institutional Venture Partners (IVP), J. H. Whitney & Company and Kleiner Perkins.
 McCormick had been working on cancer treatments at Chiron before he was selected as vice president of research at the newly formed company, leading the company's research program.
-The acting president of the firm at its inception was Samuel D. Colella, a partner at Institutional Venture Partners (an original Onyx backer).
+The acting president of the firm at its inception was Samuel D. Colella, a partner at early investor, IVP.

 Products and development

+Nexavar

-Sorafenib, co-developed and co-marketed with Bayer and sold under the trade name Nexavar, is a drug approved in the United States for the treatment of advanced renal cell carcinoma (kidney cancer) in 2005, and for the treatment of inoperable hepatocellular carcinoma, the most common form of liver cancer, in 2007.
-Sorafenib has also been evaluated in other types of cancer, including those of the thyroid (as a treatment of last resort) and breast (in comparison to capecitabine).
+Co-developed and co-marketed with Bayer, sorafenib—sold under the trade name Nexavar—is a drug approved in the United States for the treatment of advanced renal cell carcinoma (kidney cancer) in 2005, and for the treatment of inoperable hepatocellular carcinoma, the most common form of liver cancer, in 2007.
+Sorafenib has also been evaluated in other types of cancer, including thyroid (as a treatment of last resort) and breast (in comparison to capecitabine).